lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 That means only Octoprint will control the print.
 Only on print end or cancel (with triggers `print_end` or `cancel`) the TFT Printing menu is finalized (statistics available etc.) and unlocked (the menu can be closed).

-**NOTE:** A new plugin on Octoprint implementing the above protocol should be the preferable way (available to everyone)
+**NOTE:** A new plugin on Octoprint implementing the above protocol should be the preferable way (available to everyone).

 ### Adding Gcode Thumbnails